hyperledger/besu-docs/docs/private-networks/how-to/configure/consensus/clique.md

 ### Skip empty blocks

 By default, Clique creates empty blocks.
-For large private networks using Clique skipping empty blocks can reduce the storage needed.
+For large private networks using Clique, skipping empty blocks can reduce the storage needed.

 To skip creating empty blocks, set `createemptyblocks` to `false` in the genesis file: